 The UK and Ireland use three-pin square plugs.
 Most of Europe uses the ‘europlug’ with two round pins.
 Greece, Italy and Switzerland use a third round pin in a way that the two-pin plug usually – but not always in Italy and Switzerland – fits.
 Buy an adapter before leaving home; those on sale in Europe generally go the other way, but ones for visitors to Europe are also available – airports are always a good place to buy them.

 Generally speaking, your embassy won’t be much help in emergencies if the trouble you’re in is remotely your own fault.
 Remember, you’re bound by the laws of the country you’re in.

 In genuine emergencies you might get some assistance, but only if other channels have been exhausted.
-For example, if you need to get home urgently, a free ticket is exceedingly unlikely – the embassy would expect you to have insurance.
-If you have all your money and documents stolen, it might assist with getting a new passport, but a loan for onward travel is out of the question.
+For example, if you have all your money and documents stolen, it might assist with getting a new passport, but a loan for onward travel is out of the question.

 Emergency & Important Numbers

 The number 112 can be dialled free for emergencies in all EU states.
 See individual countries for country-specific emergency numbers.

 Entry & Exit Formalities